gloluz/online-ads-frontend/README.md

 ## Description

 This project is an online ads front end.
 You can view ads, click on ads and view the description, price, pictures.
 You can create a personal account, login with your account and logout.
+You can also publish ad if you are login.

 Desktop version only.

 ![](capture.png)

 ## Installation

 To clone this project : https://github.com/gloluz/online-ads-frontend.git

+Or with this link : [https://amazing-aryabhata-c805ca.netlify.com/]

 ## Read